This is a beautifully-presented, traditional Grade II listed terraced cottage in the historic village of Cromford, Derbyshire.

 The kitchen leads to a shared path which runs behind the terrace and a small sitting area with a seat where you can enjoy a cup of tea or a glass of wine whilst listening to the nearby stream and admiring the views that stretch across neighbouring village gardens to the Derbyshire hills.

-The more adventurous can be walking, cycling or even rock climbing in the picturesque Derbyshire countryside within minutes of leaving the cottage.
+The more adventurous can be walking, cycling or even rock climbing in the picturesque Derbyshire countryside within minutes of leaving the cottage and the High Peak Trail is just a short walk away.

 Set in the World Heritage Derwent Valley, this popular, historic village has a fine selection of shops, pubs and cafes.